 You must enter the five-digit code and name of the school district where you lived on Dec.
-31, 2008, even if you moved after Dec.
-31, 2008.
+31, 2009, even if you moved after Dec.
+31, 2009.
 Do not enter the school district where you work.
 Using an incorrect code may affect your school district's funding.
-The lists of school district names and codes are on pages 42 and 43.
+The lists of school district names and codes are on Pages 42 and 43.
 NOTE: If you do not know the name of the school district where you resided on Dec.
-31, 2008, you can obtain this information by going to www.revenue.state.pa.us/schools, clicking on the "Search School Districts by Address" link, and following the instructions.
+31, 2009, you can obtain this information from the Online Customer Service Center at www.revenue.state.pa.us.